aws-samples/serverless-test-samples/python-test-samples/serverless-test-workshop/pre-test-implementation/README.md

 2. An Amazon API Gateway serves as the host for the back-end API calls, routing to Lambda functions based on the specific endpoint.
 3. A Lambda function will query the Amazon DynamoDB Table [4] that stores the Unicorn Inventory.
 4. An Amazon DynamoDB Table stores the list of Unicorns, including the Unicorn Name, Location, Reservation Status, and whom the unicorn is reserved for.
-5. A Lambda function handles the reservation of a Unicorn
+5. A Lambda function returns the list of potential locations for Unicorns.
-6. A Lambda function produces a signed URL for a user to upload a CSV file.
+6. A Lambda function handles the reservation of a Unicorn
-7. A user can upload a CSV file to an S3 Bucket [8].
+7. A Lambda function produces a signed URL for a user to upload a CSV file.
-8. Uploading a CSV file to the S3 Bucket triggers a Lambda Function [9].
+8. A user can upload an inventory CSV file to an S3 Bucket.
+Uploading a CSV file to the S3 Bucket triggers a Lambda Function [9].
 9. A Lambda function reads the CSV file in S3 and populates the DynamoDB Table [4].

 [Top](#contents)